 Common Types of Exceptions in Python

 Python has a number of built-in exceptions that are raised when your program encounters an error (something in the program goes awry).
-Here are some common exceptions you might encounter:
+Here are some common mutiple exception you might encounter:

 SyntaxError